David-Croose/ManyUsefulSnippet/README.md

-Many useful code snippets, each of them is independent, you could add thos code to your project.
+Many useful code snippets, each of them is independent, you could add those code to your project.